 In sales, shouldn’t we be measuring what matters and not subject our people to analysis by paralysis?
 Here are the “vitals” for sales professionals:

-Are they meeting their PERSONAL financial goals?
+1. Are they meeting their PERSONAL financial goals?
 Are they making enough money?
-In my experience, most sellers don't care much about the company's goals.
+In my experience, most sellers don’t care much about the company goals.
 They care about their personal goals first.
-Notice that the whole process starts with them.
+Notice the whole process starts with them.

-How does their billing compare to their agreed-upon goal?
+2. How does their billing compare to their agreed-upon goal?
 If they are meeting their goals every month, this is a great sign.
-Many managers, (including me), would joke, "Then we have to raise your goal."
-Salespeople don't laugh at that.
+Many managers, including me, would joke, “Then we have to raise your goal.”
+Salespeople don’t laugh at that.

+3. How does their billing compare to last year?
+Are they up, down or flat?
 Have they retained most of their customers from last year, or are they churning through new business?
-Okay, 2021 is not a fair year to look at this, so maybe for history we look at 2019.
+Okay, 2020 is not a fair year to look at this, so maybe look at 2019.

-Are they enjoying what they are doing, and why?
-No matter how good they are, if they aren't being fulfilled by the work they do, that's cause for concern.
+6. Are they enjoying what they are doing and why?
+No matter how good they are, if they aren’t being fulfilled by the work they do, that’s cause for concern.

 The big idea is this: Measure what matters.
-The seller who is performing doesn't need the same level of diagnostic work as the seller who is not performing.
-If Dr. Panczyk were to put me through a battery of tests when my vitals are good, he would be accused of insurance fraud or overbilling.
+The seller who is performing doesn’t need the same level of diagnostic work as the seller who is not performing.
+If Dr. Carlson were to put me through a battery of tests when my vitals are good, he would be accused of insurance fraud or over-billing.

 Tomorrow, we’ll take a look at some of the key measurements to help your sellers stay on track.